 These clinics are run by two of our doctors for child development checks for babies between six and eight weeks.
 You can arange an appointment by calling the practice.

 Child Immunisation Clinic

 This clinic is run by the practice nurse.
-From the age of two months, all children should commence basic immunisation.
+From the age of two months, all children should commence primary immunisations.